Chadbowen248/100-days-of-code/log.md

 **Thoughts:** Came to a screeching halt today, not one line of code was written, just trying to understand the API

 **Link to work:** www.github.com/chadbowen248

+ Day 16: January 19 2017

+**Today's Progress** still looking at wikipedia's API docs, super confusing.

+**Thoughts:** Came to a screeching halt today, not one line of code was written, just trying to understand the API

+**Link to work:** www.github.com/chadbowen248